Why it matters

-The City of Campbell River recognizes that the spread of invasive plant species is a serious threat to biodiversity world-wide, second only to habitat loss.
-This matters because biodiversity loss and the resulting imbalance in nature have wide ranging environmental, social and economic effects, and if left uncontrolled can have serious local impacts in the City’s parks, public spaces, environmentally sensitive areas, and private lots.
-Management of invasive plant species is identified as a priority action in the SCR Framework: Campbell River’s Integrated Community Sustainability Plan, For more information on the City's role in managing invasive species, please see the City's Invasive Species Policy, and the Invasive Plant Management Plan and the Weed Control frequently asked questions document.
+The spread of invasive plant species is a serious threat to biodiversity world-wide, second only to habitat loss.
+This matters because biodiversity loss and the resulting imbalance in nature have wide ranging environmental, social and economic effects, and if left uncontrolled can have serious local impacts in the City’s parks, public spaces, environmentally sensitive areas, and private lands.
+Management of invasive plant species is identified as a priority action in the SCR Framework: Campbell River’s Integrated Community Sustainability Plan and contributes to the City's obligations to control noxious weed imposed by the provincial Weed Control Act.
+For more information on the City's role in managing invasive species, please see the City's Invasive Species Policy, and the Invasive Plant Management Plan.

 The City is also in the final stages of amending the Environmental Protection Bylaw to regulate defined noxious weeds, including all four knotweeds, giant hogweed and yellow flag iris and invasive plants including Scotch broom, by restricting planting and required removal.